As a depositor at Zions Bank, we want you to know how your deposits are insured and how you can increase your amount of insurance protection.

 How is FDIC insurance calculated for my family’s living trust?

-Accounts in the name of a living trust—often referred to as testamentary or revocable trusts—are insured separately from any individual or jointly-owned funds of the owner(s).
+Accounts in the name of a living trust—often referred to as testamentary, payable on death or revocable trusts—are insured separately from any individual or jointly-owned funds of the owner(s).
 For the purposes of FDIC-insurance coverage, a beneficiary is defined as a natural person, a charitable organization or a nonprofit entity properly organized under IRS code.
 Each trustor on the trust is insured to $250,000 for each entitled beneficiary.
 See the following example.

 The Family Trust Trustors: Husband and wife Beneficiaries: Their 2 children Husband in trust for 1st child $250,000 Husband in trust for 2nd child $250,000 Wife in trust for 1st child $250,000 Wife in trust for 2nd child $250,000